ahasanbegovic/freertos-examples/README.md

 ## 1. Blink

-A program that blinks the LEDs on the EVK1100 board at different intervalls, LED1 = 1 s, LED2 = 2 s etc. Pressing a button (1-3) should make the corresponding LED (1-3) stay lit for 10 seconds while the others keep blinking.
+A program that blinks the LEDs on the EVK1100 board at different intervals, LED1 = 1s, LED2 = 2s etc. Pressing a button (1-3) should make the corresponding LED (1-3) stay lit for 10 seconds while the others keep blinking.
 The tasks send outputs through USART.
 The program is designed to introduce deadline misses.

 ## 2. Context switching